DesmondKC/sql-bootcamp/README.md

 ## Development

-All development (i.e Adding Tables and Populating data) will be done on the "Practice" Database that is created as part of this base project.
+All development (i.e Adding Tables and Populating data) will be done on the "Exercise" Database that is created as part of this base project.
 Migration's are run on this database.

 Be careful about making any changes on the database directly and not through the migrations.
 If you do want to make changes directly on the database be sure to delete the volume and do a docker compose up again just so you can get a fresh database and test your migrations.